5 types of business loans

 5. Invoice factoring

-Invoice factoring—sometimes referred to as accounts receivable financing—isn’t classified as a type of business loan.
-Rather, it’s a way to access funds by selling unpaid invoices—or accounts receivable—in exchange for cash.
-This type of financing can be especially useful for businesses with long payment cycles, like transportation companies, service providers or manufacturers.
-That’s because invoice factoring provides immediate access to cash that would otherwise be tied up in invoices waiting to be paid.
+Invoice factoring—sometimes called accounts receivable financing—is a way to access funds by selling your unpaid invoices to a third party in exchange for cash.
+Invoice factoring isn't classified as a type of business loan.
+This type of financing can be especially useful for businesses with long payment cycles, like transportation companies, service providers or manufacturers, because it provides immediate access to cash that would otherwise be tied up in invoices waiting to be paid.

 Invoice factoring can be ideal if you need to bridge a gap in your company's cash flow when buying inventory or covering labor costs.
 With this type of financing, however, you may need to give up control of your invoices, and it's often a more expensive option.